Daisychepkemoi/api-hack/README.md

 Simple CRUD SPA using vue js for front End and Laravel ret api for the Front End.

-Note.
-Only the products page has full CRUD functionality.
+For example the products page has full CRUD functionality where one can create, view, update or delete products.
-The rest Orders and suppliers are partly Done.

 How to install.

 Pull the project from github.

-Set up the ENV file.
+1.Set up the ENV file.

- composer install for laravel and its dependencies
+2.composer install for laravel and its dependencies

- npm install for vue js dependencies.
+3.npm install for vue js dependencies.

- Thank you!.